MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/listbox-autocomplete.md

 ### Custom listbox with autocomplete

-Custom listboxes are notoriously difficult to build in an accessible fashion for screenreaders.
+Custom listboxes are notoriously difficult to build in an accessible fashion for screen readers.

 - [WAI-ARIA examples](https://w3c.github.io/aria-practices/examples/combobox/combobox-autocomplete-list.html)